 - Due to C being a 'high-level assembler' and having been around for longer than most other high-level languages, it has become a common exchange format between other languages.
-In particular, many languages implement the C function calling model (at least as a selectable option), so that third party libraries can be used in many language environments - C has a particularly close relationship with C++.
+In particular, many languages implement the C function calling model (at least as a selectable option), so that third party libraries can be used in many language environments. - C has a particularly close relationship with C++.
 Initially C++ was a strict superset of C, with only one exception of a feature in C not being in C++.
-Whilst over the years there has been some divergence, the relationship is still close - An unusual feature of C is the preprocessor.
+Whilst over the years there has been some divergence, the relationship is still close. - An unusual feature of C is the preprocessor.
 This allows textual manipulation of the code before the compiler considers the program.
-It is used to allow changes to the code to match specific implementation environments, implement in-line functions and implement code 'short-cuts' by allowing component statements to be constructed that would not be syntactically legal using a function definition - Since C11, the language has had a native threading model.
-Previously, parallelism could only be achieved using third-party libraries not included in the standard - Unlike some other languages, C uses the terms 'pointer' and 'reference' synonymously.
-Similarly, the terms 'pass by reference', 'pass by pointer' and 'pass by address' also have the same meaning
+It is used to allow changes to the code to match specific implementation environments, implement in-line functions and implement code 'short-cuts' by allowing component statements to be constructed that would not be syntactically legal using a function definition. - Since ISO/IEC 9899:2011 [5], the language has had a native threading model.
+Previously, parallelism could only be achieved using third-party libraries not included in the standard. - Unlike some other languages, in C the terms 'pass by reference', 'pass by pointer', 'pass by address' have the same meaning.